mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

  Service Account for the Sheets API.

- Instructions on how to create the Service Account, as well as where to find other relevant information for using the Google Sheets Component, can be found <a href='/reference/other/googlesheets-api-setup.html'>here</a>.
+ Instructions on how to create the Service Account, as well as where to find other relevant information for using the Google Sheets Component, can be found in the official MIT App Inventor Google Sheets guide:
+<a href='https://appinventor.mit.edu/explore/ai2/google-sheets'>Google Sheets Setup Guide</a>.

  Row and column numbers are 1-indexed.